As a fertility and IVF specialist, I can provide the treatment and support you need to have a baby.

 You're not alone.
 Read up on some commonly asked questions.

-The cost of IVF varies from clinic to clinic but is generally around $5,500 per cycle.
+The cost of IVF varies from clinic to clinic – it ranges from around $3,500 to $5,500 per cycle.
 Factors that increase the likelihood of a successful IVF cycle may also increase the cost, such as the fertility specialist’s experience and expertise, the technology used (e.g. vitrification), whether the embryos are grown to the blastocyst stage before implantation and whether preimplantation genetic screening (PGS) is undertaken.

 There is no single cause of infertility.
 A person’s ability to have a baby will depend on their age and other factors such as their general health and lifestyle – this is true for both men and women.
 In cases of infertility, both men and women need assessment.
 During a consultation, I will assess what may be causing your fertility problems and recommend treatment or lifestyle changes to help you have a baby.